-Mileage logs are one of the most important tools mobile workforce managers use to capture, reimburse, and report on employees’ business driving.
-If used effectively, mileage logs create a clear picture of personal and business usage that is both accurate and defensible in the event of an audit.
+Mileage logs are one of the most important tools mobile workforce managers use.
+They capture, reimburse, and report on employees’ business driving.
+If used effectively, mileage logs create a clear picture of personal and business usage.
+An accurate and defensible mileage log is best in the event of an audit.

 Unfortunately, both employees and employers often incorrectly classify business and personal mileage, particularly when it comes to commute miles.
 Many are also unfamiliar with the full range of details they must report (everything from miles driven to business purpose for each trip).
 These misunderstandings often mean paper mileage logs are incomplete or fraught with inaccuracies.
-As a result, many companies are beginning to replace manual mileage logs with automated solutions that can help ensure IRS compliance, save costs, increase efficiency, and more.
+As a result, many companies are beginning to replace manual mileage logs.
+How?
+By using automated solutions that can ensure IRS compliance, save costs, increase efficiency, and more.

 Commute mileage is the distance employees drive from their homes to their regular place of work and back again.
 The IRS generally considers commuting costs as personal expenses which are nondeductible.
-Because commute miles are considered personal rather than business related, employers usually don’t need to (and shouldn’t) reimburse employees for their daily commute.
+Employers usually don’t need to (and shouldn’t) reimburse employees for their daily commute.

-This is straightforward for traditional office workers, but what about mobile workers, who typically work in the field and make multiple work-related trips throughout the day?
+This is straightforward for traditional office workers.
+But what about mobile workers?
+Drivers who typically work in the field and make multiple work-related trips throughout the day?
 In general, the IRS considers the miles driven from their home to their first work location and from their last work location back home commute miles.
-Many mobile workers are unaware of this designation and mistakenly report their first and last trips of the day as business miles to be reimbursed.
-This results in increased risk in the event of an audit and increased costs for employers who are over reimbursing employees for these miles.
+Many mobile workers are unaware of this designation.
+This results in drivers mistakenly reporting their first and last trips of the day as business miles to be reimbursed.
+Not only does this increase risk in the event of an audit, it also increases costs for employers over reimbursing employees for these miles.